Student for a Semester subject selection

 An amazing career in the legal profession could begin with Bond’s Student for a Semester program!
 Take on a subject to get prepped for your law studies and learn more about an area such as traditional law, dispute resolution, business law, criminology, corporate and commercial law, and forensics.

-Subjects available in January 2024 semester:
+Subject available in the January 2026 semester:

 -